Chat with us

 5. Go (Golang)

-Golang, commonly known as Go, is developed by Google and is a compiled and open-source emerging language and is considered one of the fastest-growing languages for building fintech applications.
+Golang, commonly known as Go, is developed by Google and is a compiled and open-source emerging language, and is considered one of the fastest-growing languages for building fintech applications.
 With its ability to perform multiple tasks or requests simultaneously with ease, it is an ideal backend option for creating fintech apps that deal with heavy-load tasks and services and require real-time processing functionalities.

 Go also ensures that application memory is efficiently managed and optimized, which helps teams to build high-performance, intensive finance technology apps.
 In addition to this, it is widely adopted while building architectures that are focused on using cloud-native and microservices design approaches.
 Top fintech companies using Go as a backend language are Monzo and American Express.

-Top fintech use cases where Golang is utilized for its powerful and secure backend capabilities are:
+The top fintech use cases where Golang is utilized for its powerful and secure backend capabilities are:

 • Serverless cloud-native applications or platforms